zzz47zzz/codebase-for-incremental-learning-with-llm/README.md

 - [Usage](#Usage)

 ## Introduction
-This is a repository for Incremental Learning with Pretrained Language Models.
+This is a repository for Incremental Learning with Large Language Models.
 - It supports both generative and discriminative models in [transformers](https://huggingface.co/docs/transformers/index).
 - It supports using [accelerate](https://huggingface.co/docs/accelerate/index) for distributed data parrallel and model parallel.
 - It supports using [wandb](https://wandb.ai/site) for logging.